 Let It Go | Finding a New Home for Old Belongings

 Empty-nesters, retirees or those simply looking to downsize from a large house to a smaller residence already have a lot to think through.
 Coordinating a move is challenging at any stage, but one of the more daunting aspects of downsizing later in life is finding a new home for a large volume of items and possessions you still hold dear, but don’t necessarily want or need to take to your new abode.
 Currently, there is a strong trend toward minimalism—including limiting possessions to maintain cleaner and less cluttered spaces.
 This is especially true for younger generations.
-This means that up to three generations could be looking to pare down possessions at the same time.
+This means that up to three generations could be looking to pare down possessions at the same time, but if you don’t like the minimalist lifestyle you can always contact local moving companies to help move all of your belongings.

 People in their 90s who might be shifting from living independently to assisted living apartments may be trying to hand down items to children in their 60s, who themselves might be empty-nesters looking for a smaller home.
 And those 60-yearolds might have kids in their 30s who are living more simply, or who may be trying to keep things Spartan in a small house or apartment.
 In addition, younger generations like the concept of mobility, which keeps them from acquiring more items than they can easily move.